OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/linux-installation.md

     sudo apt-get install resinsight
     sudo apt-get install octave-resinsight

-Start ResInsight by typing : `ResInsight`
+Launch the application using the command `ResInsight`

 {{% notice info %}}
 For further installation details, see the ResInsight distribution on [Opm Project Downloading and Installing](http://opm-project.org/?page_id=36).